mdoryammilwalrus/js-vfs/docs/README.md

 ## Why is this useful?

 js-vfs can be used for:
-- Bundling assets to a file
+- Bundling assets
-- As a bundler for assets
+- Getting things to work on local or single files

 ## How does this work?
 js-vfs replaces `fetch` and `XMLHttpRequest` with a patch function that reads from the encoded data.
-The data encoding works similar to [TurboWarp/Packager](https://github.com/TurboWarp/packager), but data is saved in a `Uint8Array` instead of a Base85 encoded `String`.
+The data encoding works the same way that [TurboWarp/Packager](https://github.com/TurboWarp/packager) does.

 The JavaScript for injecting js-vfs into a file looks like this:
 ```js